truenas/middleware/docs/userguide/index.rst

  zfs send local/data@auto-20110922.1753-2h | ssh -i /data/ssh/replication 192.168.2.6 zfs receive local/data@auto-20110922.1753-2h

-.. note:: if this command fails with the error “cannot receive new filesystem stream: destination has snapshots”, check the box "initialize remote side for once" in the replication task and try again.
+.. note:: if this command fails with the error "cannot receive new filesystem stream: destination has snapshots", check the box "initialize remote side for once" in the replication task and try again.
 If the **zfs send** command still fails, you will need to open Shell on *PULL* and use the
    **zfs destroy -R volume_name@snapshot_name** command to delete the stuck snapshot.
 You can then use the